GrimmReaper1O1/questionnaire_comercial/README.md

 The style system isn't set up for the questionnaire as it requires refactoring and there is an error in the style configuration page which prevents the correct change in width for the introduction to subject page in relation to the bottom text box.
 Otherwise there is much to be done to release a final version.

+I hope this contribution makes an impact to the disadvantaged via helping in thier education as the license agreement stipulates any not for profit or public school, or tertary education system may utilize this website for free, or at least at the cost of the software required as well as the computers to run it.